jubenjum/mcr/readme.md

 /home/me/B.wav,0.600,1.000,SIL
 ```

-where we used *SIL* to denote the absence of calls.
+where we used *SIL* to denote the absence of calls, annotations that you can
+skip if you are only doing feature extraction.
 Note that, although we have
 two audio files, we only make a single annotation file for the classifier
 script.
 In case we have a trained classifier available and wish to use it to
 transcribe a new one-second recording *C.wav* we have made and haven't manually